swe-fall-2024/soundbytes/Sprint2.md

 - A function to follow a friend within the app.
 - A function to unfollow a friend within the app.
 - A function to create a user profile and store it in the MongoDB database.
+- A function to add/delete/update posts.
+- Start for search bar functionality (backend).
 - Unit tests for each of our previously created backend functions.

 And, for frontend, the key features include: